-Chosen from the work of Le Corbusier, the 17 sites comprising this transnational serial property are spread over seven countries and are a testimonial to the invention of a new architectural language that made a break with the past.
+The Architectural Work of Le Corbusier, an Outstanding Contribution to the Modern Movement.
+Chosen from the work of Le Corbusier, 17 sites spread over seven countries, are recognized by UNESCO as a testimonial to the invention of a new architectural language that made a break with the past.

 Founded in the 16th century by the Portuguese, the town’s history is linked to the sugarcane industry.
 Rebuilt by the Portuguese after being looted and burned by the Dutch, the harmonious balance between the buildings, gardens, churches, convents and chapels all contribute to Olinda’s charm.

 Founded at the end of the 17th century, Ouro Preto was the focal point of the gold rush and Brazil’s golden age in the 18th century.
 With the exhaustion of the gold mines in the 19th century, the city’s influence declined but many churches, bridges and fountains remain as a testimony to its past prosperity.

 Humberstone and Santa Laura Saltpeter Works (Chile)

 Humberstone and Santa Laura contain over 200 former saltpeter works where workers from Chile, Peru and Bolivia lived in company towns and forged a distinctive communal pampinos culture.
 That culture is manifest in their rich language, creativity, solidarity, and their pioneering struggle for social justice.

 São Francisco Square in the Town of São Cristóvão (Brazil)

 Tue, 01/15/2019 - 18:16

 The São Francisco Square, in the town of São Cristóvão in northeastern Brazil, is an exceptional and homogeneous monumental ensemble made up of public and private buildings representing the period during which the Portuguese and Spanish crowns were united.

 Historic Center of the Town of Goiás (Brazil)